Published: September 19, 2010

 - Rent out an extra room.

-- Start a home-based business that does not require a high initial cash outlay, such as a handy-person service, baby- or pet-sitting, bookkeeping, cooking, tutoring or sewing.
+- Start a home-based business that does not require a high initial cash outlay, such as a handy-person service, baby-sitting, bookkeeping or sewing.

 - Hold a garage sale to sell household items and clothing you no longer need.

 I saw an ad for home-based employment opportunities—should I call about it?